L3HFMC General Information

 Appointments: Call (321) 726-1600 to schedule an appointment during our regular exam hours, 8:30am - 5:30pm.
 We also offer extended-hours (early morning and late afternoon) appointment times to meet the needs of our patients, 7:30am - 6:00pm.

 Important information about labs: As a courtesy, we will draw labs if one of our physicians orders them.
-Quest will bill your insurance directly so co-pay/co-insurance may apply, depending on which CIGNA plan you choose.
+Quest will bill your insurance directly so co-pay/co-insurance may apply, depending on which insurance plan you have and their coverage.

 In order to continue to protect patient privacy we ask all patients to respect the privacy of other patients.
 This may include being asked to have a seat in the waiting area until we can accommodate you at the registration desk, pharmacy window and/or patient care area.
 Due to the nature of the conversations that could be overheard in the patient care area, any friend or family member that accompanies a patient must stay in the exam room with the patient.
 If the patient objects to having anyone in the exam room while the doctor examines them, they will be asked to stay in the waiting room.

 We will also need to obtain your authorization to leave appointment confirmations on your work and/or home phone and/or to send an e-mail that may contain protected health information.
 Communication release forms are linked below.